Nateshade/Mjolnir/README.md

 # Mjolnir_DR:
 Hello!
-This is Mjolnir_DR, a simple portable application to be used for data collection and reading on Windows, Mac and Linux.
+This is Mjolnir, a simple portable application designed to simplify copying files via the command line on Windows, Mac and Linux.

 # Features and Limitations:
-(Please keep current!)
-You can use Mjolnir_DR quickly copy-paste files to a thumb drive or SD card.
-This can only be used, however, on computers that already are unlocked, and encrypted files cannot be decrypted using this software.
-This can be fixed, but I am not a coding wizard, so if you want to be able to do those things with this software, please help me with this code.
-If you do, please add comments to tell what it is doing, and modify the readme with the new features.

-PLEASE DO NOT USE THIS SOFTWARE INAPPROPRIATELY!
-This software is ONLY for convenience, testing, and other such white hat purposes.

-# Everything else you need to know:
-As I said, I am no code wizard. if you think I am bad at coding, just fix my errors, or make a branch or fork that is better.
-Please, don't be a grouch.
-I am 17, and I learned most of my coding skills myself, or with online tools.
+You can use Mjolnir to quickly copy-paste files. it's basically a portable copy tool for multiple platforms for the CLI.
+It is a software that you can put on a thumb drive and use to copy a directory to said thumb drive through the command line.
+Nothing much, just one of my first scripting projects.
+I wrote these scripts when I was 17, I didn't really realize then that they were so redundant, however I am keeping these up for posterity, and maybe I'll build on them one day.

-# Thanks all.
+Thanks all,

+//RR